GauravBurande/Q4_25_Accel_GauravBurande/switchboard-example/README.md

-Here’s a **clean, production-ready README.md** for your repo based on the full context you shared — including onchain Anchor code, Switchboard On-Demand feed creation, job simulation, and feed consumption.

----

 # 📡 Switchboard On-Demand Price Feed — Solana + Anchor Example

 This repository demonstrates **how to create and consume a Switchboard On-Demand Pull Feed** for real-time pricing on Solana.